wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 **Mobile users spend 85% of their time inside apps** - it's clear apps have won user's hearts more than the mobile web.
 People love the simplicty, speed and comfort apps can offer.

 = No programming necessary =
 With Mobiloud, you can create apps without any of the programming hassle.
-With Mobiloud's mobile app Configurator it is incredibly easy to **design your app's launch screen, icon and user interface**.
+With Mobiloud, it's a **one-click process**, and we help you with getting the design exactly as you want.
 This is **your branded mobile app**, so make it yours!

 = Native mobile user experience =
 Your app built on Mobiloud is a **real native mobile app**.
 It will offer a clean, professional design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
 Mobiloud apps are nothing like what our competitors offer, which are generally slow, poorly designed apps made with HTML and close to zero native code.
 The difference is clear.